-Join Tim Grey for an in-depth discussion in this video Putting a shape behind a subject, part of Creating Composites in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Putting a shape behind a subject, part of Photoshop: Creating Composites (2012).

 There are all sorts of possibilities for composite imaging. …And sometimes a composite doesn't necessarily need to comprise two images. …I tend to think for example, that a composite image means taking an element …from one photo and placing it on a different background. …That's certainly one example of a composite. …But there are many others.
 For this photo for example, I would like …to add some text.
 I'd like to put a little header over on …the right hand side, perhaps just an indication that this is a pelican. …Maybe I'm using this image for a title slide in a slide show or in a page layout …for a book for example.
 But I want to make it a little bit more interesting.…